Y-Levy/Y-Levy/README.md

 <h1 align="center">I'm Yuval👋</h1>

 <p align="left">
-  I have recently received my M.Sc. in Data Science from BGU, Israel and looking for my first job in the tech industry.
+  I have recently received my M.Sc. in Data Science from BGU, Israel (thesis in deep ensemble learning for time-series forecasting).
+Proficient with deep learning frameworks in High-Performance Computing.
+Over 4 years of experience in data analysis.
   <br />
   I am proficient with deep learning frameworks in High-Performance Computing, additionaly, I have over 4 years of experience in data analysis with application to    economics and public-policy research.
   <br />
   <br />
-  I have Strong mathematical background and fluent in Pyhton, R, SQL.
   Check out my linkedin profile:
 </p>